 Building Relationships

 Relationships are at the heart of real estate.
-Only by developing strong connections with clients, other agents, and industry professionals will you be able to build the kind of robust network that supports a long, successful career.
+Only by developing strong connections with clients, other agents, and industry professionals—and by understanding and addressing each client’s unique needs and preferences—will you be able to build the kind of robust network that supports a long, successful career.

 We mentioned word of mouth above, but it’s worth re-emphasizing just how important it is from the client’s perspective.
 If somebody has a fantastic experience with a real estate agent, they’re incredibly likely to recommend that person to their friends, colleagues, or family members if the opportunity ever arises.